toiby-breisch/toiby-breisch/README.md

-Completed studies in Computer Science through an external program at the Lev Institute, as well as an advanced Full Stack Web Development Bootcamp, specializing in modern full stack technologies.
-Acquired practical experience in building comprehensive end-to-end projects, emphasizing robust development practices, security, and the integration of machine learning.
+Hello!
+I'm Toiby Breisch, a passionate Full Stack Web Developer with a strong foundation in Computer Science and modern web development technologies.
+I have completed my studies in Computer Science through an external program at the Lev Institute, along with an advanced Full Stack Web Development Bootcamp.
+Throughout my training, I specialized in building comprehensive, high-quality end-to-end applications.
-Looking for a developer position to apply my programming expertise in creating high-quality software solutions tailored to client requirements.

 <!--
 **toiby-breisch/toiby-breisch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.